dhellmann/pymotw-3/source/weakref/index.rst

 .. {{{end}}}

-The ``finalize`` instance has a writable propertly ``atexit`` to control whether or not to invoke the callback as a program is exiting, if it hasn't already been called.
+The ``finalize`` instance has a writable propertly ``atexit`` to control whether the callback is invoked as a program is exiting, if it hasn't already been called.

 .. literalinclude:: weakref_finalize_atexit.py
    :caption:
    :start-after: #end_pymotw_header

-The default is to invoke the callback, and setting ``atexit`` to false disables that behavior.
+The default is to invoke the callback.
+Setting ``atexit`` to false disables that behavior.

 .. {{{cog